JHU-PL-Lab/www-fpse/assignments/project.md

 Make sure it is clear where your library code is.
 Consider some specific requirement of the final product, and then abstract it: use functors, parametrized types, all of that.

 You should have a well-structured GitHub repository for all of your code that contains no binaries, and you submit to Gradescope with this repository.
-You should have a `.gitignore` so that you're not submitting binaries or `_opam/` files, or anything else buildable from the source code.
+You should have a `.gitignore` so that you're not submitting binaries or `_opam/` files, or `_build/` or `_coverage/`, or anything else buildable from the source code.

 *Grading rubric*